 In fact, only 29% of the countries surveyed by Pew expressed confidence in Mr Trump last year.
 According to the survey, Trump inspires much less confidence globally than his predecessor, Barack Obama, and even receives more negative marks than other current world leaders, such as Germany’s Angela Merkel (46%), France’s Emmanuel Macron (41%), and even Vladimir Putin (33%)!

-Pew notes that this lack of confidence is in part due to the president’s foreign policies which are deeply unpopular and that support for Trump abroad comes from people on the ideological right and those who favour right-wing populist parties in Europe.
+Pew notes that this lack of confidence is in part due to the president’s foreign policies which are deeply unpopular and that support for Donald Trump abroad comes from people on the ideological right and those who favour right-wing populist parties in Europe.

 The research points out that, since 2018, there has been an increase in confidence in Trump among people on the ideological right, mostly in European countries, and particularly in Hungary where confidence in the U.S. president has increased 22 percentage points among those who place themselves on the right end of the ideological spectrum.